mvkly/CITA-280-Bomberman/README.md

 Mercedes Banker, Jazmin Brown, Monica Ly

-# NOTE: you will not be able to drag and drop the entire Unity project folder onto GitHub
+# NOTE: upload just the ASSETS folder or one folder at a time
-There's a limit to how many files you can upload at a time
+<b> You will not be able to drag and drop the entire Unity project folder onto GitHub

-<b> Suggestion: upload just the ASSETS folder or one folder at a time </b>
+There's a limit to how many files you can upload at a time  </b>

 # Links